vahidk/tfrecord/README.md

 ### Infinite and finite PyTorch dataset

 By default, `MultiTFRecordDataset` is infinite, meaning that it samples the data forever.
-You can make it finite by providing proper flag
+You can make it finite by providing the appropriate flag
 ```
 dataset = MultiTFRecordDataset(..., infinite=False)
 ```